Welcome to Python anonymous function tutorial. In the previous tutorial we learned about Python Recursion.

 As you can see, we’ve reduced the number of lines in our code here.
 However, one thing to note is that lambda functions can serve well for simple operations.

 But, soon as you enter more complex operations, you sacrifice readability of your code with these functions.

 In this case, we’ll increment all the elements held within the list by the number specified when asked for user input.
 In the below example, I’ve used a lambda function along with the map() method.

 #initial list l = [1,2,3,4,5,6,7,8] #print the initial list print("The initial list is: ") print(l) #choose n n = int(input('Enter the value of n: ')) #increment all the values of the list by using map with help of lambda l = list(map(lambda x: x+n , l)) #print the changed list print("The changed list is: ") print(l)

 The output will be

-Similarly, if we want to store the common elements of two list into new list, we can use filter.
-To check if the an element is in List2, we used lambda function.
+Similarly, if we want to store the common elements of two lists into a new list, we can use the filter() function.
+To check if an element is in List2, we used the lambda function.
 The example code is given below

 #initialize list1 list1 = [1,2,3,4,5,6,7,8] #print list1 print("List1:", end = ' ') print(list1) #intialize list2 for select numbers list2 = [2,3,5,9,12,14] #print list2 print("List2:", end = ' ') print(list2) ''' compare using lambda function if the value is in list2, if yes then filer the result and assign to list3 ''' list3 = list(filter(lambda x: x in list2 , list1)) #print the changed list print"List3 (List1 intersect List2 ):", end=' ') print(list3)